Diarselimi/WorkLogger/readme.md

 3. javac InputDialogInFrame.java&& java InputDialogInFrame HH - hour you want to finish working, ex: 17 or 16 it should be in 24H format
 4. Just minimize the terminal and start working... you will be prompted to enter the task code every 30 minutes;
 5. The data will be saved on the file.csv format in the ./storage/ dir.
+6. You can add an extra argument (3.)
+HH MM > what is the finish hour and the wait time to show the box.